RM R5 - 4000 Gs / N52

 - They exhibit extremely high magnetic induction on the surface of the magnet,

-- Key role in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical equipment and various technologically advanced devices.
+- Wide application in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: